travis-ci/dpl/README.md

   --run CMD               Command to execute after the deployment finished successfully (type: array
-                          (string, can be given multiple times)) --[no-]cleanup          Skip cleaning up build artifacts before the deployment --help                  Get help on this command
+                          (string, can be given multiple times)) --cleanup               Skip cleaning up build artifacts before the deployment --help                  Get help on this command

 Examples: